-A member may be awarded several National Society medals more than once: Meritorious Service Medal (Gold), Roger Sherman Medal, Medal for Heroism, Bronze Good Citizenship Medal, Liberty Medal (Gold, Silver, and Bronze), C.A.R.-SAR Medal of Appreciation (Gold, Silver, and Bronze), Samuel Adams Congress Planning Medal (Gold, Silver, and Bronze), Service to Veterans Medal, and the Florence Kendall Award.
+A member may be awarded several National Society medals more than once: Meritorious Service Medal (Gold), Roger Sherman Medal (Gold, Silver w/ Star, Silver, and Bronze), Henry Knox Achievement Medal (Gold, Silver w/ Star, Silver, and Bronze), Medal for Heroism, Bronze Good Citizenship Medal, Liberty Medal (Gold, Silver, and Bronze), C.A.R.-SAR Medal of Appreciation (Gold, Silver, and Bronze), Samuel Adams Congress Planning Medal (Gold, Silver, and Bronze),

-Each medal previously listed has its own criteria.
-Please refer to the specific medal in the Handbook for the number of oak leaf clusters and/or multiple awards permitted.
-Also, any multiple awards of state society medals should use the oak leaf cluster system.
+Service to Veterans Medal, and the Florence Kendall Award.
+Please refer to the specific medal in the Handbook for the specific criteria, including number and placement of oak leaf clusters, and/or multiple awards permitted for each medal.
+Multiple awards of state society medals should use the oak leaf cluster system.

 The color of the oak leaf cluster and the number of clusters indicates the number of times the wearer has received the medal.
 A bronze oak leaf cluster is worn for each additional medal up to five.
 If more than five medals are presented, a silver oak leaf cluster should be worn in lieu of each five bronze oak leaf clusters, and a gold oak leaf cluster in lieu of two silver oak leaf clusters.
-Oak leaf clusters are available in one size only and may be worn on either full size or miniature medals.
+Oak leaf clusters are available in two sizes and may be worn on either full size or miniature medals.
+Full size medals should use a 3/16" Oak Leaf Cluster.
+Miniature medals should use a 13/32" inch Oak Leaf Cluster.